timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 by counting in two-week increments from January 3, 2000.

 <!-- TODO: insert time bucket origin diagram -->

+For integer time values, time buckets align to an origin of 0.

 #### Choice of origin
 Since TimescaleDB 1.0, the default origin for `time_bucket` is January 3, 2020.